P-hydroxybenzoic Acid Market Size, Share, Value, and Competitive Landscape 2020-2026

 P-hydroxybenzoic acid, also called 4-hydroxybenzoic acid, is white powdery crystal.
 It is widely used in the production of preservative for cosmetic and pharmaceuticals.
 Also, it is the raw materials of liquid crystal polymer.

-This report contains market size and forecasts of P-hydroxybenzoic Acid in China, including the following market information:
+This report contains market size and forecasts of P-hydroxybenzoic Acid in US, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the P-hydroxybenzoic Acid manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on P-hydroxybenzoic Acid production and consumption in China
+This report also analyses and evaluates the COVID-19 impact on P-hydroxybenzoic Acid production and consumption in US

 Total Market by Segment: